liberland/Constitution/Liberland-constitution.md

   * **§III.12(1)** The Bill shall contain rationale behind it and means of achieving thereof including precise calculations as to its potential impact on the budget.
   * **§III.12(2)** The Bill shall specify under which power delegated by this Constitution to the Assembly it is proposed.
   * **§III.12(3)** The Bill shall be read aloud in its entirety by the Assembly Speaker before it is voted on.
-* **§III.13.** One-fourth of the overall number of all Assembly Representatives shall have the right to oblige the Cabinet to consider a draft of a Bill prepared by them.
+* **§III.13.** One-fourth of the overall number of Assembly Representatives shall have the right to oblige the Cabinet to consider a draft of a Bill prepared by them.
   * **§III.13(1)** The Draft prepared by the Assembly Representatives may be rejected or accepted by the Cabinet as a Bill.
   * **§III.13(2)** All drafts of Bills proposed to the Cabinet shall be made public before the Cabinet’s acceptance or rejection.
   * **§III.13(3)** Should the Draft be rejected, the Cabinet shall publicly give detailed reasons behind its decision.
-* **§III.14.** The Cabinet shall have the power to propose five types of Bills.
+* **§III.14.** The Cabinet shall have the power to propose five types of Bills:
   * **§III.14(1)** an ordinary Bill;
   * **§III.14(2)** a Constitutional Bill;
   * **§III.14(3)** a Taxation Bill;
   * **§III.14(4)** a Treaty Bill;
   * **§III.14(5)** a Financial Bill.
 * **§III.15.** An ordinary Bill shall pertain to any matter within the powers of the Assembly which is not reserved for any other type of Bill.
-  * **§III.15(1)** All ordinary Bills shall be passed with a majority of three-quarters of the overall number of all Assembly Representatives.
+  * **§III.15(1)** All ordinary Bills shall be passed with a majority of three-quarters of the overall number of Assembly Representatives.
   * **§III.15(2)** All ordinary Bills shall be subject to the power of general veto by the Citizens as provided in §III.21.
 * **§III.16.** A Constitutional Bill shall propose an Amendment to this Constitution.
-  * **§III.16(1)** All Constitutional Bills shall only be voted on whilst all Assembly Representatives are present and passed with the unanimous vote of all Assembly Representatives.
+  * **§III.16(1)** All Constitutional Bills shall only be voted on whilst all Assembly Representatives are present and passed with the unanimous vote of the overall number of Assembly Representatives.
   * **§III.16(2)** All Constitutional Bills shall be subject to the power of general veto by the Citizens as provided in §III.22.
 * **§III.17.** A Taxation Bill shall propose, or alter, the tax on land of the Free Republic of Liberland.
-  * **§III.17(1)** All Taxation Bills shall only be voted on whilst all Assembly Representatives are present and passed with the unanimous vote of all Assembly Representatives.
+  * **§III.17(1)** All Taxation Bills shall only be voted on whilst all Assembly Representatives are present and passed with the unanimous vote of the overall number of Assembly Representatives.
   * **§III.17(2)** All Taxation Bills shall be subject to the power of general veto by the Citizens as provided in §III.22.
   * **§III.17(3)** The tax shall be fixed per meter square.
   * **§III.17(4)** No other form of tax shall be levied in the Free Republic of Liberland.